 The Lord Lt. of Devon and fellow Hillfort owner, David Fursdon met the team at Colliton Barton Conference Centre, a very well equipped and welcoming facility run by Mr and Mrs McArdle.
 After a quick cuppa and catch-up the group which included representatives from Blackdown Hills ANOB, Natural England, Historic England, Bournemouth University, Devon Archaeology Society, Ashfords Solicitors, Jim Cawsley (local folk singer), Chris Chapman (photographer and filmmaker), Daniel Jevons, George Greenshields (Ecologist) and family members of the forts owner, all whom have been involved in the recent work to secure the forts future.
 The group then travelled the short distance up to the fort entrance to watch David Fursdon unveil one of two new information signs recently installed and celebrate what has been achived.
+After the unveiling by David, we walked up on top of the fort for an excellent breakfast prepared and served by Alan Bruford's Bush Craft Team, which was hugely appreciated.
+The morning's weather was perfect and the gathering celebrated a new phase of Hembury Fort's history and the securing of its future with the recent work completed.

 This years winter works has already managed to open up a new viewing point at the southern end of Hembury Fort looking out towards Dartmoor.
 On the left of the view you can see the sea east of Budleigh Salterton and to the right Cawsand Beacon on the northernmost edge of Dartymoor!
 And a long view of the Fosse Way to Exeter, which is why the Romans were up there with a signal beacon.
 The ramparts are now clearly visible and this latest work revials the scale of them and how impressive they must have been some 3000 years ago.